Hys-01/YT-Autoplay-Off/README.md

 This allows YT playlists to function as libraries/collections of videos.

+Number of users as of 13/05/2024: 13 :D
 ```
 author:     Hys-01
 contact     hbros2004@gmail.com
 ```
 ```
 Extension name:         Playlist Autoplay Toggle for Youtube™
+Extension version:      1.2.1
 manifest version:       v3
 tsconfig.target =       ES2020
-Available for use in:   N/A
+Available for use in:   Chrome, Brave

+Permissions:            Youtube
+Data Collection:        NONE

 ```
 ```
 TESTED IN: